rmrk-team/EmotableEIP/README.md

     /**
      * @notice Used to get the information on whether the specified address has used a specific emoji on a specific
      *  token.
-     * @dev As storing a uint256 is cheaper than a bool, we use 1 for true and 0 for false.
      * @param emoter Address of the account we are checking for a reaction to a token
      * @param collection Address of the collection smart contract containing the token being checked for emoji reaction
      * @param tokenId ID of the token being checked for emoji reaction